immutant/lein-immutant/docs/deployment.md

 the `[:immutant :war]` path in `project.clj`, all of which can be overridden via command line switches.

-* `:context-root` - The context root to attach the application to.
+* `:context-path` - The context path to attach the application to.
 By default, the application will use a context based on the name of the war file, so a war file named `foo.war` will be hosted under `/foo`.
-  To override that, either set `:context-root` to the desired context, or name the war file `ROOT.war` to get the root ('/') context.
+  To override that, either set `:context-path` to the desired context, or name the war file `ROOT.war` to get the root ('/') context.

   This value is written to `WEB-INF/jboss-web.xml` inside the war, and a copy of the file is written to `:target-path`.

-  The context root can be specified on the command line as `-c CONTEXT` or `--context-root CONTEXT`.
+  The context path can be specified on the command line as `-c CONTEXT` or `--context-path CONTEXT`.

 * `:destination` - The directory where the war file should be placed.
   To ease deployment to WildFly, you can specify the root of your